 Do you remember when we designed a house made of sweets and tried to find the best materials for its construction?
-We’ve followed the same concept to make an Olaf from Disney’s Frozen.
+We’ve followed the same concept with this fun edible science investigation to make a marshmallow Olaf from Disney’s Frozen.

 What are the best sweets for Olaf?